Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/README.md

 ### Step #2 - OpenDaylight and database

-Example directory structure under user's home:
+Example directory structure under user's home.<br>
+  * ```REPO_ODL=$HOME/odl/CENTENNIAL``` points to root of the repository for this description.
+  * control of the compilation and karaf container is done in the ```code*``` directory using ```./odl``` command
+  * the specific environment is specified in ```dist.conf``` files.
+See related chapter how to configure
+  * after preparing the karaf containter the link ```dist``` points to the container
+  * ```distribution*``` subdirectories containing one or more karaf containers for running odl

 ```
-drwxrwxr-x  5 your_user_name your_user_name 4096 Okt 25 17:18 ./
-drwxr-xr-x 25 your_user_name your_user_name 4096 Okt 25 16:50 ../
-drwxrwxr-x 14 your_user_name your_user_name 4096 Okt 25 20:04 Downloads/
-drwxrwxr-x 15 your_user_name your_user_name 4096 Okt 20 14:26 SDN-Projects-Boron/
-drwxrwxr-x 14 your_user_name your_user_name 4096 Okt 25 20:04 distribution-karaf-0.5.1-Boron-SR1/
+Downloads
+odl
+├── CENTENNIAL
+│   ├── bin
+│   ├── code
+│   │   ├── dist -> /home/herbert/odl/distribution-karaf-0.5.3-Boron-SR3
+│   │   ├── dist.conf
+│   │   └── :
+│   ├── code-Carbon-SR1
+│   │   ├── dist -> /home/herbert/odl/distribution-karaf-0.6.1-Carbon
+│   │   ├── dist.conf
+│   │   └── :
+│   └── :
+├── distribution-karaf-0.6.1-Carbon
+│   ├── bin
+│   └── :
+└── distribution-karaf-0.5.3-Boron-SR3
+    ├── bin
+    └── :
 ```

 #### Step #2.1 - Download Karaf/ Opendaylight package and unpack
-The 4th ONF Wireless PoC applications are developed for OpenDaylight Boron-SR1 release.
+The 4th ONF Wireless PoC applications are developed for OpenDaylight Boron-SR3 release.
 Download it into the Download subdirectory.

 ```